Seetakt: Development

 The two systems were generally similar, although the early Seetakt systems worked on a 50 cm wavelength (600 MHz), while Freya was designed for much longer ranges and used a 2.5 m wavelength that could be generated at high power using existing electronics.

 These early systems proved problematic, and a new version using improved electronics at 60 cm wavelength (500 MHz) was introduced.
 Four units were ordered and installed on the Königsberg, Admiral Graf Spee and two large torpedo boats (which in German service were the size of small destroyers).
 The Admiral Graf Spee used this unit successfully against shipping in the Atlantic.
-In Dec.
-1939, after heavy fighting during the Battle of the River Plate, the Admiral Graf Spee was severely damaged and the captain scuttled the ship in the neutral harbor off Montevideo, Uruguay.
-The ship sank in shallow water such that its radar antenna was still visible.
+In December 1939, after heavy fighting during the Battle of the River Plate, the Admiral Graf Spee was severely damaged and the captain scuttled the ship in the neutral harbor off Montevideo, Uruguay.
+The ship sank in shallow water, with her radar antenna visible.

 These early-model Seetakt systems were followed in 1939 by a modified version known as Dete 1, operating between 71 and 81.5 cm wavelength (368 to 390 MHz) at 8 kW peak and a pulse repetition frequency of 500 Hz.
-Maximum range against a ship-sized target at sea was up to 22.0 km on a good day, though more typically half that.
+Maximum range against a ship-sized target at sea was up to 22.0 km on a good day, although more typically half that.
 Performance was otherwise similar to the earlier system, with a range accuracy of about 50 m.
-This was considerably more accurate than the guns they ranged for, which typically had spreads of over 100 m.
-It was also much better than the typical optical rangefinding equipment of the era, which would typically be accurate to about 200 m at 20,000 m, albeit some German optical rangefinders were reportedly capable of 40-50 m accuracy at that range, which helps to explain why the Germans continued to rely on optics as their primary maritime range finding equipment for several years into the war.
+This was better than guns, which typically had spreads of over 100 m between rounds.
+It was also much better than the optical rangefinding equipment of the era, which would typically be accurate to about 200 m at 20,000 m.
+However, some German optical rangefinders were reportedly capable of 40-50 m accuracy at that range, which helps to explain why the Germans continued to rely on optics as their primary maritime range-finding equipment for several years into the war.